Getting Started¶

 For eMMC and/or eSD Boot, please refer to Appendix.

-Set up the SW_MODE as follows.
+Set up DIP switch SW_CONFIG and SW_MODE as follows.

 SW_MODE